Want to know how to write a letter to Santa Claus? Keep scrolling for tips and to print these Christmas stamps and envelopes for Santa letter writing.

-These ones are super cute and perfect for decorating the envelopes.
+These ones are super cute and perfect for decorating envelopes.

-While they don’t work in the U.S. mail on their own (you’ll need an official U.S. stamp to do that), they are perfect for sending letters via the fireplace or for leaving with a plate of cookies on Christmas Eve!
+While they don’t work in the U.S. mail on their own (you’ll need an official U.S. stamp to do that), they are perfect to send a message to Santa via the fireplace or for leaving with a plate of cookies on Christmas Eve!

-Or you can have your grown up follow these instructions to mail it directly to the North Pole.
+Or you can have your grown-up follow these instructions to mail it directly to the North Pole.
 That’s helpful when you write a real letter to Santa Claus.